 My primary research interests are centered around the following two broad themes:

-Operations management — In this, my focus is on applying game theoretic and optimization techniques to solve operations management problem.
+Operations management — In this, my focus is on applying game-theoretic and optimization techniques to solve operations management problems.
 This research can be put under the following sub-themes:

 - Inventory management — shelf-stocking policy, inventory games